Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Symptoms

-1. Increased body temperature, accompanied by chills.
+1. An increase in body temperature, accompanied by chills.

 3. Painful urination.
 The patient notes pain and, which are especially strongly felt at night.